Edward Quist-Arcton: Career

 Quist-Arcton served as the chairman of the Ghana Science Association from 1961 to 1962, and on the Governing Council of the Commonwealth Forestry Association for three years.

-Following his retirement from Ghanaian public service, he gained employment at the Forestry division of the F. A. O. in Rome.
+After exiting public service in Ghana, Quiet-Arcton gained employment at the Forestry division of the F. A. O. in Rome.
 After working two years in Rome, working in the Field Operations Unit attached to the Director's office, he was made Regional Officer for the Eastern Zone of Africa, stationed in Nairobi, Kenya.
-He was to oversee F.A.O. forestry affairs in Botswana, Burundi, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Rwanda, Réunion, Swaziland, Tanzania, Uganda and Zambia.
+He oversaw F.A.O. forestry affairs in Botswana, Burundi, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Rwanda, Réunion, Swaziland, Tanzania, Uganda and Zambia.

 Personal life

 Quist-Arcton was married with four children.